deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Originally the APA was a student movement on university and college campuses across Europe and North America, but the movement always struggled with the presence of a radicalized minority with its own ranks.
 When APA members carried out a suicide bomb attack and mass shooting on the MBG Advanced Aerospace Assembly Facility in Omaha, several governments classified the whole organisation as a terrorist group.
 Over the last three years, Allied security agencies claim to have thwarted no fewer than seventy terror plots by the APA, mostly targeted at organisations and individuals connected with spaceflight and the Cimbrean colonies.

 Despite this, the APA’s global membership is estimated to be in the thousands, and growing.
-They have vocally condemned the military alliance between the Allied nations and the Gao, calling Great Father Daar *“A military extremist with a body count that eclipses Hitler”* and describing President Sartori as being *“complicit in the systematic slaughter of innocents.”*
+They have vocally condemned the military alliance between the Allied nations and the Gao, calling Great Father Daar *“a military extremist with a body count that eclipses Hitler”* and describing President Sartori as being *“complicit in the systematic slaughter of innocents.”*

 General Kolbeinn’s reply to that accusation was dismissive: *“Terrorists don’t get to lecture me about innocent casualties.”*